quilicicf/Gut/README.md

 __Q (Git specialist):__ I can see the gains for some usage but Gut can't do everything git can, far from that!

 __R:__ Yes indeed.
-Gut is supposed to speed-up the 80% of your work that falls in the simple uses cases.
+Gut is supposed to speed up the 80% of your work that falls in the simple uses cases.
 Whenever you fall in the complex situations that are bound to happen in any serious git project, you should use git as you do today.

 ## Contributing